Skip to main content

 • SMO 2: International Education Standards

-The CPA Canada has an ongoing cyclical process for reviewing its educational requirements.
-A national standard has been established for CPD requirements aligned with the IES.
-In addition, once an IES has been approved (or amended) it is brought to the attention of the CPA Canada Competency Map Committee.
-Canadian universities generally look at the CPA Competency Map rather than to international standards when they are deciding on content of programs.
+There is an ongoing cyclical process for reviewing educational requirements.
+Detailed recommendations have been established for CPD requirements aligned with the IESs that provincial accounting bodies have implemented as appropriate for their jurisdictions.
+Canadian universities generally look at the CPA Competency Map rather than international standards when deciding on program content.

 Current Status: Sustain